hsghori/cs1-game/DesignDocuments/ProjectPlan.md

 ### Inception

 #### Description:
 The inception phase involves bringing the Professor CS game concepts to fruition.
-For completion of the inception phase, we have identified our requirements, proposed our project idea, created a proposal tast list, and have come up with diagrams and documentation for the implementation of the game.
+For completion of the inception phase, we have identified our requirements, proposed our project idea, created a proposal task list, and have come up with diagrams and documentation for the implementation of the game.

 #### Entrance criteria
-The entrance phase involves gathering the necessary research for our proposed work, coming up with requirements to build out Professor CS to completion and creating a tast list for the duration of the project.
+The entrance phase involves gathering the necessary research for our proposed work, coming up with requirements to build out Professor CS to completion and creating a task list for the duration of the project.

 #### Exit criteria
 The exit criteria for this phase is the completed task list  project documentation, and diagrams.